dwcoder/MM-The-Gearmaker/Characterbooks/CEO.md

 One cannot have progress without obsolescence.
 You and your shareholders knew this very well.

 And frankly, you didn't care whether Wilbur joined the French or not.
+As everyone knows, Wilbur was a-political.
 Since your company dealt with both sides, you'd profit now matter where he went.
 Even if the French started a new company, they'd have similar troubles recruiting Wilbur away from academia.
 You weren't spying on Wilbur because you were worried about him, you were doing it as a service to the government.
 A service they were paying for; espionage is good business.

+Reveal only if =PM= (the PM) asks you to:
+You are aware of the PM's bad arthritis.
+He would probably not have been able to hold the knife.

 ## Notes for cross examination of other characters